 Thank you for the opportunity to revise and resubmit our manuscript HYDR-D-22-00442.R1 entitled “Land use effects on the structure of trophic networks from Neotropical fish”.
 We very much appreciate the time invested by the referees and the editors to provide a thorough review, and we are excited about the overall positive reception during this first review.

-……

 We submit two versions of the manuscript—one clean version (as the Main Body) and one with track changes (as the Supporting Document).
 In our responses to reviewers, we detail the changes we made to the manuscript in response to each comment provided by the reviewers (in blue ink and in italics).
 Should this formatting be lost, we also precede each response with a ‘Authors’ response’.
 Please note that the line numbers in the response to reviewers document correspond to the document with track changes (uploaded as the Supporting Document), which make it easier to identify changes made during the revision process.